pyinat/pyinaturalist/docs/user_guide.md

 [requests-cache: Expiration](https://requests-cache.readthedocs.io/en/latest/user_guide/expiration.html)
 for details on cache expiration behavior.

+You can change this behavior using {py:class}`.ClientSession`.
 For example, to keep cached requests for 5 days:
 ```python
 >>> from datetime import timedelta
 >>> from pyinaturalist import ClientSession, get_taxa